substance/tahi-article/README.md

 ```

 Exposing the Tahi Article as an HTML document would allow somebody to edit the whole document by hand in a text editor.
 However, we have to be aware that importing a modified Tahi-Source-HTML file is a destructive operation.
 If we want to allow it, the user must be warned that all contents in the database will be overwritten with the contents of the HTML file.

+# Use cases

+## Different update strategies

+We have to deal with two categories of document manipulations:

+- **Individual field writes** : For instance update document title or body: HTML fragment is sent to the server and paper.title or paper.body is set.

+- **Full document writes:** Complete Tahi Source HTML file is written: HTML is validated and verified.
+If successful individual fields are extracted from the file and stored in the corresponding db records.
+Old contents are removed (also figures and bibliographic entries) and replaced with the new contents.

+iHat for instance would use the full document write API for the initial import of a Word document.
+Howeverm we have to be aware that there can only be one source of information.
+E.g. when after the import the author would make fixes in the Tahi Editor, he would loose all changes when he does another import of the Word document.

+## Maintaining a stand-alone version of the editor

+This is very important to make editor development efficient.
+A stand-alone version of the editor could be implemented against a simplified backend that just deals with reading and saving the Tahi-Source HTML, instead of decomposing the information into separate database tables.
+This allows editor development to be isolated from the Tahi platform, which has a very complex setup that is not suitable for editor development.

+There's also potential in offering the Tahi Editor as a stand-alone app, so people can use it outside of the Tahi platform.